clojurewerkz/elastisch.docs/articles/indexing.md

 ## Built-in Analyzers

-ElasticSearch supports several kinds of analyzers.
+ElasticSearch supports multiple analyzers and it is possible to define custom ones, often without writing any code (just reusing existing tokenizers and filters).
 This section briefly describes some of them.
 To experiment with analysis and analyzers, you can use the [Analyze API operation](http://www.elasticsearch.org/guide/reference/api/admin-indices-analyze.html) on any existent index, for example, via tool like `curl`.